 Tell us something interesting about yourself!

 People rarely share their failures.
-I was the last one in the entrance examination of my high school, no kidding, which almost destroyed me.
+I was the last one in the entrance examination of my high school, no kidding.
 After one year and a half, I was the first one.